sundeepbassi/supershop_v1/README.md

 [Search for Pawpals on the web ](https://pawpalsshop.com/)

+Shanti and Mike still liked the name pawpals and wanted to keep it whilst developing the site and were happy to reconsider changing it if they wanted to make the site and official company so as not to break any copyright infringements.

 What I like about this project is that the ideas are being produced organically and Shanti and Mike have shown what is important to be a dog owner and what fellow dog owners may expect from an e-commerce website.